GuGuss/ARTE-7-Downloader/README.md

 * **Select** the language and the quality.
 * **Download** the video and its description.

-* In Firefox, instead of starting to download the video, it will open the MP4 video in a new tab: save it (CTRL+S) and close the tab.
+NB: If your browser open the MP4 video in a new tab: save it (CTRL+S) and close the tab.

 For livestreams, you can either:
 * Download directly the MP4 video if available.